 Two other support items are available nationally for participants residing in SIL properties and diagnosed with COVID-19.

 Participants with SIL who are required to quarantine or self-isolate can also access these supports.

-The two support items are:
+The 2 support items are:

 - Cleaning services: a one-off professional deep cleaning service of a residence of an eligible participant.

 - Additional supports: to allow for higher intensity support including staffing increase, personal protective equipment (PPE), professional laundering, and any ancillary expenses required by eligible participants.

 The NDIS will not cover additional administrative costs, staff sick leave, medical costs associated with a hospital stay or everyday expenses.